cryptoleek-eth/starknet-edu-solutions/README.md

 ### StarkNet-Edu Messaging Bridge Tutorial learning experiences notes
-- [Voyager](https://goerli.voyager.online) seems having issues display correct message state and flow directions.
+- [Voyager](https://goerli.voyager.online) seems having issues to display correct message state and flow directions.
 [Version 2](https://beta.voyager.online/) is better.
-- Need to be careful cause the layer2 -> layer1 message flow is very slow.
+- Need to be careful cause the layer2 -> layer1 message broadcast is very slow.
 Not sure there is a way to test layer1 <-> layer2 interoperability locally.
 So if there is sth wrong, it will cost a great time to redo it.

 ### Summary
-I really enjoy the learning process and hacking moments.
+I really enjoyed the learning experience and hacking moments.
 Will continue to explore more.

 What's next step to learn? starknet.js?